nice-php/docs/templating/php.md

 Nice builds its templating foundation on Symfony components, specifically the Templating component.

-Out of the box, the Nice templating extension supports the Symfony 2 PHP Templating language, with no additional dependencies!
+Out of the box, the Nice Templating extension supports the Symfony 2 PHP Templating language, with no additional dependencies!

 First, add the Nice Templating extension to your project.
 You can do this by updating your `composer.json` or